jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 2. In the file explorer, next to `views`, click the **>** to expand the contents of the folder.
 Then, click **home.jade**.

 3. Locate the phrase "We deliver delicious fresh cooked food for your next dinner, cocktail, or party."
-Change it to "We deliver delicious freshcooked food for your next dinner or gathering."
+Change it to "We deliver delicious, freshly cooked food for your next dinner or gathering."
 ![Changed Fisherman's Platter code block][5]

 4. In the Run Bar, click the **Open URL** button.
 You'll see the updated phrase on the page that opens.